 On the other hand, recall the Fischer--Grauert theorem states: Let \( f \colon M \to B \) be a holomorphic family of compact complex manifolds.
 Then all fibers of \( f \) are biholomorphic if and only if \( f \) is locally trivial.

 \end{remark}

-Back to our case.
+Back to the family $\pi$.
 By Ehresmann’s fibration theorem, we have \( \mathcal{Z} \simeq Z \times \Delta \) as differentiable manifolds (but not, in general, as complex manifolds).
-In fact, it can be shown that any family \( \mathcal{Z} \to \Delta \) admits a transversely holomorphic trivialization; (see \cite[Theorem 4.31]{Man04} for example):
+However, it can be shown that any family \( \mathcal{Z} \to \Delta \) admits a transversely holomorphic trivialization; (see \cite[Theorem 4.31]{Man04} for example):